cappelnord/GLSL2FxPlug/README.markdown

 In general this isn't a very difficult to do, it's even in the FxPlug SDKs examples.
 GLSL2FxPlug does two things to make things easier and faster: First of all it automates all steps from Xcode project generation, up until installation of the plug-in.
 Second it uses a simple macro-style language to annotate meta information and to connect the GLSL uniform variables with parameters, which then are used for controlling and automating parameters.

-GLSL2FxPlug wasn't designed for professional FxPlug developement, but as a tool for creative coders to easily bring their GLSL skills to Motion/Final Cut Pro to make GPU accelerated video effects.
+GLSL2FxPlug wasn't designed for professional FxPlug development, but as a tool for creative coders to easily bring their GLSL skills to Motion/Final Cut Pro to make GPU accelerated video effects.

 ### Installation